-In most churches, front of house audio (FOH) is the most difficult tech job.
+In most churches, front of house (FOH) is the most difficult tech job when it comes to audio.
 It’s every bit as visible as song words (or presentation as we call it), and far more difficult to master.

 As the church get bigger, the band typically does as well, which makes the job that much tougher.
 Finding volunteers who are willing to take the time to learn how to mix FOH can be challenging; I suspect most churches have only a handful of people in their entire congregation who even could do it, let alone who are willing to do it.

 Once you find them, it’s critical to train them well.
 Failure to train a volunteer is akin to setting them up to fail.
 Which means, if they fail, it’s our fault.